-The PTE nonresident tax does not apply to a member that is a Real Estate Investment Trust (REIT) or to a member that is tax-exempt under IRC Sections 408(e) or 501, unless the tax-exempt member is subject to the federal income tax on its federal return on that share of PTE income.
-See Technical Bulletin 6 for other members and certain PTEs that are considered exempt.
+The Electing PTE tax does not apply to a member that is a Real Estate Investment Trust (REIT) or to a member that is taxexempt under IRC Sections 408(e) or 501, unless the taxexempt member is subject to the federal income tax on its federal return on that share of Electing PTE income.
+See Administrative Release 6 for other members and certain PTEs that are considered exempt.

-Nonresident members must report their distributive or pro rata shares of income or loss allocable to Maryland on their Maryland income tax return.
-Such income must be reported in the member's tax year in which the PTE's tax year ends.
-Credit for taxes paid by the PTE must be claimed on the same return on which the nonresident member reports the income subject to that tax.
+Members must report their distributive or pro rata shares of income or loss allocable to Maryland on their Maryland income tax return.
+Such income must be reported in the member's tax year in which the Electing PTE's tax year ends.
+Credit for taxes paid by the Electing PTE must be claimed on the same return on which the member reports the income subject to that tax.